-Foot Trodden (2021), a recent book on Portuguese wine, covers these eight regions: Minho, Douro, Dão, Bairrada, Colares, Ribatejo, Alentejo and Madeira (home of one of the most age-worthy wines).
+Foot Trodden (2021), a book on Portuguese wine that I am currently reading, covers these eight regions: Minho, Douro, Dao, Bairrada, Colares, Ribatejo, Alentejo and Madeira (home of one of the most age-worthy wines).
 Other regions noted are Algarve, Setubal, Beiras Interior, Tránsmontano, Bucelas, VR Lisbon and Carcavelos.
 This is the start of an occasional focus on Portugal over the next month or two and I’ll try to get my hands on as many of the wines as I can.
 Any tips or help will be most welcome!

 Quinta de Gomariz Alvarinho, Vinho Regional Minho, 2020, 13.5% ABV, €18.00 Bubble Brothers

 I’m starting in Minho (where Vinho Verde comes from ) and I bought this Alvarinho at the Bubbles Brothers stall in the English Market.
 It has a bright and clean straw colour, no tints of green in this twilight hour.
 The nose is quite complex with scents of fresh citrus fruits as well as floral hints and a hint of honey.
 Quite a lively duet of flavour and freshness in the mouth on the way to a lip-smacking finalé.

 Very engaging, Very Highly Recommended.

 At a tasting some years ago in Cork, I heard a wine importer posit that it was difficult to find a bad Albarino.